L-Martinell/LCP_ModA_project/README.md

 # LCP_ModA_project
+Authors: Maria Camila Paris Diaz, Arina Ponomareva, Marco Tavis Foster, and Lorenzo Martinelli.

 Project for the first half of the course Laboratory of Computational Physics, part of the master's degree cycle in Physics of Data delivered at UNIPD.
-Project carried out by Maria Camila Paris Diaz, Arina Ponomareva, Marco Tavis Foster, and Lorenzo Martinelli.

 ## Outline